feargalr/TaxSEA/README.md

-TaxSEA is an R package designed to enable rapid annotation of changes observed in a microbiome association study by testing for enrichment for groups of species associated with either a particular phenotype, or known to producer a particular metabolite.It focuses specifically on human gut microbiome associations and uses a Kolmogorov-Smirnov test to test if a particular set of taxa is changed relative to a control group.
+TaxSEA is an R package designed to enable rapid annotation of changes observed in a microbiome association study by testing for enrichment for groups of species associated with either a particular phenotype, or known to produce a particular metabolite.It focuses specifically on human gut microbiome associations and uses a Kolmogorov-Smirnov test to test if a particular set of taxa is changed relative to a control group.
 A key goal of the TaxSEA project is to move researchers away from describing microbiome alterations simply as 'dysbiotic' and towards more specific descriptions that allow easier interpretation (e.g. depleted for taxa known to produce